 Have you ever arrived at a fine new hotel, anxious to check in and get to your accommodations as quickly as possible because you've simply got to use the bathroom?
-If your answer is yes, then perhaps you've encountered an additional fixture next to the toilet that is unfamiliar.
-It is a bidet (pronounced bih-day).
+Whether or not you were having an emergency, you may have encountered an additional fixture next to the toilet that is unfamiliar.
+It is called a bidet (pronounced bih-day).
+Although the word derives from French, there are actually more bidets in Italy, where 97% of households contain one.

 The first time you see a bidet, you may not know what it is or how to use it.
 However, a bidet can be very useful in achieving greater cleanliness of your genitals and nether regions than toilet paper.
 In fact, when a bidet is used properly, there is no need for toilet paper after you urinate or defecate.